mmistakes/minimal-mistakes/_pages/about.md

 **Hi there!** I'm currently a senior at UC Berkeley studying machine learning, CS theory theory, and math.
 I'll post about paper reviews, literature, and other cool topics I find on this blog.

 ---
-## Internships
+## Work Experience

-**Summer 2017:** Citadel LLC - Worked in the Global Quantitative Strategies (GQS) team under the Equities Market Making (EMM) group at Citadel Securities.
+**Summer 2017:** Quantitative Research Internship at Citadel LLC - Worked in the Global Quantitative Strategies (GQS) team under the Equities Market Making (EMM) group at Citadel Securities.

-**Summer 2016:** Microsoft Research Asia - Worked under Professor Wei Chen on social network, optimization, and multiarmed bandits.
+**Summer 2016:** Student Research Internship at Microsoft Research Asia - Worked under Professor Wei Chen on social network, optimization, and multiarmed bandits.